Back to Blog

 Ethical Considerations for Lawyers Using Claude AI

-The rapid adoption of AI for legal work has prompted bar associations across the country to issue guidance on ethical obligations.
+The rapid adoption of AI for legal work has prompted bar associations across the country to issue guidance on ethical obligations, including ABA Formal Opinion 512 (July 2024).
 Here are the key principles every attorney must follow.

 Duty of Competence